The iTind procedure delivers rapid relief of enlarged prostate symptoms through a clinically-proven, minimally invasive outpatient treatment.

 Rapid symptom relief1,2,3

-Preserves sexual and ejaculatory function
+Preserves sexual and ejaculatory function2,3

 Temporary implant removed after 5 to 7 days

-No post-op catheterization
+Low post-op catheterization

-Improved relief for at least 3
+Clinical studies show symptomatic relief for at least 4 years.4

 As with any medical procedure, individual results vary.
 Men with moderate to severe BPH symptoms are generally good candidates for the procedure.
 Speak with your doctor to see if the iTind procedure is right for you.